 Buttery, tender muffins filled with bites of tart cranberry, subtle cooling rosemary and topped with crunchy white chocolate crumble.
 Cranberry Rosemary Muffins are a fun and tasty twist on a your go to cranberry muffin recipe!

 Woof, holidaaaaaays.
-Merry Merry you guys, but it’s that time between Christmas and New Years and I don’t know who I am, what day it is or where I’m supposed to be.
+Merry Merry you guys, but it’s that time between Thanksgiving and New Years and I don’t know who I am, what day it is or where I’m supposed to be.
 You, too?
 Here’s the solution.